rmsk2/Hello_Foenix256_Jr/README.md

 ### What do you need?

-In addition to the board you will need:
+In addition to the F256 Jr. board you will need:

 - A mini ITX power supply unit (PSU), that plugs into the F256 Jr. board
 - A power adapter for this PSU